 Any field or array element in the data file can also have the value "?" (question mark), indicating an unknown or null value.

-The Configuration File
+Configuration File Overview

 The configuration file format is flexible.
-Words in it must be separated by spaces, and it is case-sensitive.
+You must separate the words with spaces, and the file is case-sensitive.
 Except for the include statement and text within quoted strings, spacing and line breaks are irrelevant.